Michael Aldridge: Television

 If Aldridge joined the cast of a show, it invariably meant the injection of an extra dimension of dramatic interest, however modest his role in it.
 In everything he did, if never a big name, he was a professional to his fingertips.

 Personal life

 Aldridge married Kirsteen Rowntree, and they had three daughters: Charlotte L. Aldridge (born 1948), Harriet K. Aldridge (born 1952) and Emma R. Aldridge (born 1954).
 He stated his main interests as sailing, market gardening, watching cricket and playing tennis, and he also liked to make his own bread and jam.

-At the time of his death, he was living in Greenwich, London.
+At the time of his death aged 73 he was living in Greenwich, London.

 He had left his role in Last of the Summer Wine to be a full-time carer for his wife.